 The idea is to build rapport during therapy and educate about this technique while monitoring eating habits, sleep patterns, and negative thinking.
 In a study on the use of CBT, the patients underwent this treatment approach to regulate eating and sleeping patterns and learn coping mechanisms for those who are already overweight.
 The study showed positive results as many patients significantly reduced their calorie intake in the evening plus additional benefits like improved moods, better life quality, and significant weight loss (4).

 There are also pharmacological treatments for night eating syndrome, including the use of serotonin enhancers to boost sleep and mood.
-The decrease in serotonin in the body leads to a reduction in leptin action; hence, increasing appetite and an increased risk of evening hyperphagia and nocturnal ingestions.
+A decrease in serotonin in the body can lead to a dysregulation of circadian rhythm; hence, increasing appetite and an increased risk of evening hyperphagia and nocturnal ingestions.
 However, with an increase in serotonin which is significant in eating habits, mood, and sleep, there can be a decrease in nighttime eating (1).

 Other treatment options would be stress reduction techniques that you can indulge in by talking to your therapist or working with friends to indulge in stress-relieving practices like meditation, yoga, exercise, or partaking in a hobby.